rundeck/docs/docs/administration/install/tomcat.md

-# Rundeck Enterprise as a Tomcat servlet
+# Rundeck as a Tomcat servlet

 ## Installation on Linux